-Mr. Biglin also has an extensive pro bono practice with a track record of success.
-He has asserted disabled persons’ Fourteenth Amendment right to humane treatment in jail awaiting trial; successfully expunged prostitution-related offenses of victims of human trafficking; guided refugees in their visa applications; defeated criminal charges predicated on false and retaliatory allegations; and defended nonprofit community organizations unfairly targeted in litigation.
+Mr. Biglin has been recognized for his pro bono practice and record of accomplishment.
+He has successfully asserted disabled persons’ Fourteenth Amendment right to humane treatment in jail while awaiting trial; expunged prostitution-related offenses of victims of human trafficking; resettled refugees fleeing death threats; defeated criminal charges predicated on false and retaliatory allegations; and defended nonprofit community organizations unfairly targeted in litigation.
 In 2018, Mr. Biglin received the Duane Morris Pro Bono Award, presented annually to honor the outstanding service of an attorney who exemplifies the firm’s commitment to pro bono service and has made a significant impact on an individual or community.
 That same year, the New Jersey State Bar Association conferred its Pro Bono Award for young attorneys on Mr. Biglin.
 Mr. Biglin currently serves on the Firm’s Pro Bono Committee.